What to Expect with a Front Tooth Filling

 You can check with your insurance company to find out how much they cover for a dental filling procedure.
 Some insurance companies may not cover the entire composite dental filling cost.
 Composite fillings may fall under the cosmetic repair category.
 Your insurance company may pay for the least expensive repair, and you must pay the difference.
 Ask your dental office about self-pay discounts and payment plans to help manage the expense of a tooth repair.

-When a Chipped Tooth is a Dental Emergency
+When Is a Chipped Tooth a Dental Emergency?

 A chipped tooth can cause a lot of pain.
 If you already have decay or an infection, a toothache may exist before the tooth chips.
 When a large piece of the tooth breaks off, nerves may also become exposed.
 You may need emergency care if your chipped tooth results from an injury to the face or a bad infection.
 A chip that compromises the stability of the tooth needs immediate attention.